 Swiss Innovation at Expo 2020: three pillars

 The content of Swissnex at the Swiss Pavilion is designed to provide a Swiss interpretation of the Expo focus weeks, which are linked to the 17 Sustainable Development Goals of the UN.
 It is divided into three transversal pillar: circular economy, frontier technology and social innovation.
-Let’s us give you a snapshot of our programme on frontier technology.
+Let us give you a snapshot of our programme on social innovation.